ultimus11/firebase_python_interface/README.md

 # firebase_python_interface
 here you can handle fire_base auth, database, storage easily
-# refer app2.py for useage
+# refer app2.py for sending image to firebase via python
-# refer mod1.py for more usage
+# refer mod1.py for more